nusya300/smartbin/README.md

 # Smart Trash Bin Project

 Smart trash bin helps to solve the problems related to the garbage management.
-This project aims at developing the affordable smart trash bin using Arduino Uno, Servomotor, Ultrasonic sensor HC-SR04.
+This project aims at developing the affordable smart trash bin using Arduino Nano, Servomotor, Ultrasonic sensor HC-SR04.
 The concept is very simple and easy to use.

 <img src="https://github.com/GalliFrey7/smart_trash_bin/blob/main/FEE55EB5-C090-4392-B99D-390DDC45A18B.jpeg" width="600" alt="arduino_schematic"/>